Orya-s/SignIt-ReactNative/README.md

 ## React Native Project using Android Studio, Firebase & Expo
 American Sign Langauge model using Tensorflow RealTimeObjectDetection &amp; OpenCV library

-The app also supports user registration with firebase API, camera us via object-detection model.
+The app also supports user registration with firebase API, and camera use for the object-detection model.

 ## Screens: